marcosktsz/goose.nvim/README.md

 ## 📝 Context

-When using any of the Open actions in the [Usage](#-usage) section, goose.nvim automatically captures and includes editor context in your conversation with Goose.
+The following editor context information is automatically captured and included in your conversations.
 This contextual information helps Goose understand what you're working on and provide more relevant assistance.

-### Captured context information

-The following context information is automatically captured and included in your conversations:

 | Context Type | Description |
 |-------------|-------------|